melFranklin-76/dontpullup3/DeveloperNotes.md

-// Developer Notes
+## Developer Notes

-// Ignored Warnings and Errors
+### Ignored Warnings and Errors

-// - Missing `default.csv` Warning:
+- **Missing `default.csv` warning**
-//   - The app may log errors or warnings about a missing `default.csv` resource.
-This file is not required for normal operation, and these warnings can be safely ignored during development and testing.
+  - Console message: `Failed to locate resource named "default.csv"`.

-// - Empty dSYM File Warning:
+  - This file is optional for map styling; ignore this warning during development/testing unless you specifically need the asset.

-//   - Xcode builds may emit warnings such as:
+- **Empty dSYM warning**
-//     - `empty dSYM file detected, dSYM was created with an executable with no debug info.`
+  - Console/Xcode message: `empty dSYM file detected, dSYM was created with an executable with no debug info.`
-//   - These warnings are not critical for local development/testing and can be ignored.
-Ensure debug symbols are enabled for production builds if you need symbolicated crash logs.
+  - Safe to ignore for debug builds.
+Enable dSYM generation for archive/release builds if you need symbolicated crash logs.

-// No action is required for these specific warnings.
-They do not affect the core functionality of the app.
+Only the warnings listed above are considered benign.
+Investigate and fix any other console warnings/errors.
+Document additional benign warnings here once confirmed so the whole team knows they can be ignored.